OCG-labs/one-theme-child/README.md

-IputtyFrame-Child
+One-Theme-Child
 =================

-Child Theme for iputtyFrame WordPress
+The child of One Theme